-LTC Student Leadership Board (SLB) is comprised of student representatives/organizations whose executive officers are elected by the student body.
-LTC SLB provides students with the opportunity to participate in democratic self-government.
-LTC SLB provides liaison between the administration, faculty, staff, and students; promotes citizenship/leadership; operates as the students' official voice in school government; and acquires information for dissemination to the student body.
-LTC SLB operates according to a constitution with the assistance of college-appointed LTC SLB Staff Advisors.
-Official meetings are held between September and April.
-Elected LTC SLB executive officers also participate in statewide student advocacy activities through Wisconsin Student Government.
-For more information visit https://gotoltc.edu/current-students.
+LTC Student Leadership Board (SLB) is comprised of student representatives and organizations whose executive members are selected via an application process set forth by the LTC SLB.
+LTC SLB provides students with opportunities to participate in democratic leadership/self-government.
+LTC SLB provides liaison between the administration, faculty, staff, and students; promotes citizenship/leadership; operates as the students' official voice in the college community; and acquires information for dissemination to the student body.
+LTC SLB operates according to a constitution with the assistance of college appointed LTC SLB Staff Advisors.
+Official meetings are held between September and April and all students are welcome.
+LTC SLB executive members can participate in statewide student advocacy activities through Wisconsin Student Government.
+For information email studentlife.slb@gotoltc.edu.